tidev/ti.facebook/README.md

 * `fb.requestNewReadPermissions([new read permissions], function(e) {....});` The callback will indicate `success`, `error` or `cancelled`.
 If `success`, then you need to get `fb.permissions` to check the actually active permissions on the session.
 * `requestNewPublishPermissions` - same as for requestNewReadPermissions.
 Note these functions take on added importance since users can decline individual permissions when initially logging in, except for `public_profile` which is mandatory.
 * `fb.requestWithGraphPath` - same as in Appcelerator's Titanium module.
+* `fb.authorize()` should be called to initiate the login process if the user is logged out and the user clicks on the login button
 * Share Dialog: see below.

 Events and error handling